usmanahmad11/CodeLab1-2022-2023/Chapter-1-Introduction-to-C++/Exercises/README.md

 * Each item should be stored using a variable of an appropriate data type.
 * Each item should be printed on a new line.
-* You can only use cout once.

 #### Part 2
-Modify your program such that the computer asks the user for their name and hometown, then stores these in variables (hint: we’ve used cout for output, perhaps there is something similar for input?
-Also for now only give it your first name).
+Modify your program such that the computer asks the user for their name and hometown, then stores these in variables (hint: You can use "input" for taking the user input ) Also for now only give it your first name).
 Now use the variables to print the short biography with the values entered by the user.

 ##### Extension Problem (optional):